Integrating Google Hangouts Meet with Pexip Infinity

 All participants receive the appropriate native user experience of the Hangouts Meet conference when there is a mix of direct and gatewayed third-party participants.

-Users in your organization can schedule meetings as normal via their Calendar, and choose to enable Hangouts Meet conferencing within their event options.
-The joining instructions for internal and external VTC system interoperability are then automatically included in the Calendar invitation and event.
+Users in your organization can schedule meetings as normal via their Google Calendar, and choose to enable Hangouts Meet conferencing within their event options.
+The joining instructions for internal and external VTC systems are then automatically included in the Calendar invitation and event.

 All calls are routed into the Hangouts Meet conference by means of the meeting code that is associated with that conference.